-For investment property categorized under Level 3 of the fair value hierarchy, the following approaches and inputs were used:
+For investment property categorized under Level 3 of the fair value hierarchy, the following approaches and inputs were used as described also in Note 4:

-Type of Property Valuation Technique Inputs Sensitivity Commercial property Replacement cost approach This method takes into account the actual physical building fabric constituting the facility, together with an estimated land value.
-The valuation relies on estimated going rates of the various components of the existing building.
+Type of property Valuation technique Inputs Sensitivity Commercial property Replacement cost approach This method takes into account the actual physical building fabric constituting the facility, together with an estimated land value.
+The valuation relies on estimated going rates of the various components of the existing building to which a multiplication factor was applied to factor-in the property's unique characteristics.
 The main inputs used were EUR250/sqm for shell construction, EUR200/sqm for building services, EUR200/sqm to EUR250/sqm for finishings depending on the area.
 The higher the rates for construction, finishings, services and fittings, the higher the fair value.